mapbox/geojson.io/data/help.md

 ### I want to edit features

 To edit geometries, click the edit button to enter editng mode.
 All Features are selected by default.
 Click to select a Feature or Vertex.
 Press delete to remove selected Feature or Vertex.
 Drag to move selected vertex.
-Shift + drag to move selected Feature(s)
+Hold shift + drag to move selected Feature(s)

 Properties in GeoJSON are stored as 'key value pairs'.
 You can edit properties in three ways: 1 - Click the feature on the map and edit properties in the popup.
 2 - Edit properties in the data table, 3 - Edit properties in the Code editor